taufiqnoorani/adblock/README.md

          •  Add cookie management settings.

 ## Limitations
-	•	Works only on Google Chrome (but should work on any Chromium-based browser like Brave, Edge, Opera).
+•	Works only on Google Chrome (but should work on any Chromium-based browser like Brave, Edge, Opera). <br>
 •	If websites change their UI, selectors may need updating.

 ## Author

-     •    Made with ❤️ by Toffee
+•    Made with ❤️ by Toffee x
 •    Contributions welcome!
 Fork the repo and open a pull request.

 ## License
 This project is licensed under the MIT License.